 With the Rooks preparing for life in the Ryman Premier for the first time, former Lewes boss Steve King was appointed manager for a second spell in May 2011 alongside assistant Justin Skinner.

-Despite the team maintaining a play-off position for much of the first half of the season, the club suspended Steve King on January 11th 2012 following a confidential investigation and King left Lewes FC for a second time by mutual consent a week later.
-In addition to his duties with the youth team, Lewes U18 manager Simon Wormull also accepted the role of first team manager until the end of the season.
+Despite the team maintaining a play-off position for much of the first half of the season, King left Lewes FC for a second time by mutual consent.
+King was succeeded by former Rooks player Simon Wormull who managed the team up until the end of a very disappointing 2012/13 season where safety was only secured on the final day of the season.